pacomendez12/ptuner/README.md

-# ptuner
+#ptuner
-A simple guitar tuner for Linux systems, the real aim of this project is learning how use ALSA API and JACK API
+A simple guitar tuner for Linux systems, the real aim of this project is learning how use ALSA API and JACK API.

+Contributor(s)
+Francisco Mendez <pacomendez12@gmail.com>